sjbylo/lab-ocp4/workshop/content/exercises/40-source-to-image.md

 1. The vote-app-1-deploy pod was launched to deploy the vote application pod.
 1. Now the vote-app-1-gxq5k pod has started.

+# Expose the application via an OpenShift Route

 By default, the application is not accessible from outside of OpenShift.
 Now, expose the application to the external network so it can be tested:

 ```execute